Mark Cipolletti Knows How to Market His Business

 Planning & Prep

 Few Weeks to A Few Months

 The first step is planning and preparation.
-Rather than doing any actual construction, this step involves researching and hiring a general contractor, taking measurements, looking at samples, determining the design, deciding on a layout, ordering materials, applying for permits, packing up the kitchen, and setting up a temporary kitchen if needed.
+Rather than doing any actual construction, this step involves researching and hiring a contractor, taking measurements, looking at samples, determining the best kitchen design, deciding on a layout, ordering materials, applying for permits, packing up the kitchen, and setting up a temporary kitchen if needed.

 In 2021, this step alone took an average of 8.6 months to complete.1 If you are just making home updates to sell, this step will often be a lot shorter because you can be less involved and take the recommendations from your general contractor and real estate agent.

 Once preparations are complete, the demolition phase begins.
 This step may only take a day or two.
 It essentially involves stripping down the kitchen so the workers can start from scratch.
 It can include work like removing old cabinets, pulling up flooring, taking out countertops, and disposing of waste.